 Science cannot reach its full potential unless it can benefit from the talents of the whole population, and until women and men can benefit equally from the opportunities it affords.
 Project Juno and Athena SWAN act as catalysts to achieve this cultural shift.

-In the School of Physics, Astronomy and Mathematics, the commitment to progressing women's careers in science and mathematics spans all levels, from undergraduate students to the Dean.
+In the Department of Physics, Astronomy and Mathematics, the commitment to progressing women's careers in science and mathematics spans all levels, from undergraduate students to the Dean.

 Our engagement with equality and diversity to date has been recognised by the following awards:

 - Athena SWAN Silver departmental award (April 2018) (PDF - 3.14 Mb)